tyler-dalton/deployment-bags/docs/lab-01-walkthrough.md

 A console connection is used to access the router's command-line interface (CLI).

 1. Connect the console cable from the computer to the router.
-2. Open PuTTY.
+2. Open PuTTY. **NOTE: You can download PuTTY off the Microsoft store if needed**
+3. Configure the connection settings:

+**Connection Type:** Serial
+**Serial Line:** COM5 (or the COM port assigned to the console cable) **Speed:** 9600 baud
-3. Attempt to establish a console connection.
+4. Attempt to establish a console connection.

+Select **Open** in PuTTY to launch the serial console session.
+A terminal window should appear, allowing communication with the Cisco 1941 router.

+## Access User EXEC Mode

+Once the console connection is established, the router prompt should appear:
+Router>

-4. If PuTTY does not work correctly, open Tera Term instead.
+5. If PuTTY does not work correctly, open Tera Term instead.
-5. Select the appropriate serial connection.
+6. Select the appropriate serial connection.
 Most likely will show up as COMM 5 or 6.
-6. Open the router's console.
+7. Open the router's console.
 You may have to click enter a few times once the terminal window is open.
 It is a black screen where you can type things.
 Your terminal should say Router>
 ---